Student Employment Handbook

 The purpose of the Cornell College student employment program is to provide students an opportunity to earn money to assist with educational expenses.
 Cornell employs approximately 600 students during the academic year.
 These students are an important part of the Cornell College campus.

 The work study program is administered by the Office of Financial Assistance.
 The supervisor of each department requests a specific award amount for each student worker for the academic year, based on departmental needs and available work study budget.
 Returning students are responsible for securing their work study positions each year, and entering students are assigned to specific departments by the Student Employment Coordinator.
-Specific responsibilities for the students, departments, and the Office of Financial Assistance are outlined later in this guide.

-In most situations, students who work on campus must qualify for the Federal Work Study Program, in which the federal government pays a portion of the student's wage.
+Most students who work on campus must qualify for the Federal Work Study Program, in which the federal government pays a portion of the student's wage.
 Federal Work Study is a form of federal financial aid.
 Work Study award amounts are not a guarantee of funds; it is the maximum a student is able to earn.

 In some special circumstances students who do not qualify for Federal Work Study may have institutional work study.
 Institutional work study is only to fill positions on campus that require "specialized skills".